SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 > [!NOTE]
 > SharePoint Embedded blocks public clients from making API calls to create containers.

+## Authorization

 ### Using Microsoft Graph for SharePoint Embedded

+SPE supports both user delegated and application only access via Microsoft Graph.
+These are the permissions that your application needs to request based on the type of access:
-* Delegated access to SPE APIs require the `FileStorageContainer.Selected` scope
+* Delegated access require the `FileStorageContainer.Selected` scope
-* App-only access to SPE APIs rquire the `FileStorageContainer.Selected` app role
+* App-only access rquire the `FileStorageContainer.Selected` app role

+> [!IMPORTANT]
-The scope and app role above authorizes your Microsoft Entra ID application to call the SPE API endpoints on a given tenant.
+> The scope and app role above authorizes your Microsoft Entra ID application to call Microsoft Graph for SPE on a given tenant.
+However, your application must be granted permissions to a Container Type to effectively access Containers of that type.

-### Container Type registration
+#### Container Type registration

 While SPE is used exclusively via Microsoft Graph, there is one exception: registering a Container Type on a consuming tenant.
 Read more about [Container Types](/containertypes.md).